mefferr/MT5-Ledger/README.md

 The GOYA framework exists to kill the cope.
 The numbers don't care about your story.
 Pips don't lie.

 **The Zero State: Flow State with a Sniper Rifle**
 To actually print money in this game, you need to enter what I call the Zero State: absolute cold precision mixed with zero attachment to the outcome.
 You are calculating risk like a machine, but genuinely do not care if the trade hits TP or SL.
-It's not some zen detachment bullshit; it's just the massive mechanical advantage you get when you stop letting your ego rub against the charts.
+It's not some zen detachment bullshit, it's just the massive mechanical advantage you get when you stop letting your ego rub against the charts.

 The golden rule of any interaction is this: whoever needs the outcome less, controls the frame.
 If you *need* a trade to work to pay rent or fix your mood, the market owns you.
 You will overtrade, you will move stops, and you will sit in drawdown praying to a god that isn't listening.
 But if you don't need it?
 You execute with the calm, chilling violence of pure process.